 Pain in the area of the lumbar spine may be due to important problems that are actually unrelated to the back.
 Referred pain occurs when a problem in one place in the body causes pain in another place.
 The pain travels down a nerve..
-Actual sources of referred pain to the low back (and might be confused with a spinal problem) may include abdominal aneurysm (enlarged artery in the belly), tubal pregnancy, kidney stones, pancreatitis, and colon cancer.
+Sources of referred pain to the low back (and might be confused with a spinal problem) may include abdominal aneurysm (enlarged artery in the belly), tubal pregnancy, kidney stones, pancreatitis, and colon cancer.
 Clues to these maladies include pain that waxes and wanes over a short period, with frequent peaks of intense pain, weight loss, abnormalities found during abdominal exam, and trace amounts of blood in the urine.
 On the other hand, pain can be referred from the low back and be felt in another location, as is often the case with sciatica.
 For example, it is not rare for a patient with a “slipped disc” (disc herniation) in the lower back to have pain in the back of the thigh, or in the calf or even the foot, and not have any low back pain.
 This situation requires a doctor to sort out the type of pain and to do the examination required to show that the pain is actually coming from the spine (and radiological imaging studies can help to confirm this).